pcesar-costa/portfolio/collecting-and-structuring-data for-a-book-recommendation-system/README.md

 After obtaining authorization for scraping, the company would like to collect and store the following data:

-- The name of the book.
+- The book name
-- The category of the book.
+- The category
-- The number of stars the book received.
+- The number of stars the book received
-- The price of the book.
+- The book price

 ## Solution steps
     -- C1.
 Build the data collection process flow